brainbrian/brainbrian-gatsby/content/posts/2010-08-24-azure-ray-is-realeasing-a-new-album/index.md

 ---
-title: 'Azure Ray is Realeasing a New Album!'
+title: "Azure Ray is Realeasing a New Album!"
-date: '2010-08-24'
+date: "2010-08-24"
 categories:
-    - 'music'
+  - "music"
 tags:
-    - 'azure-ray'
+  - "azure-ray"
-    - 'music'
+  - "music"
 ---

 Azure Ray is releasing a new album after a 6 year hiatus.
 Both Maria Taylor and Orenda Fink have been off pursing music in their own ways, but are releasing a new full-length album as Azure Ray again on September 14th.
 Check out a sample of the upcoming album below: